Alex Murdaugh accuses ‘fame seeking’ court clerk of jury tampering at murder trial

 “Ms Hill pressured the jurors to reach a quick verdict, telling them from the outset of their deliberations that it ‘shouldn’t take them long.’”

-Murdaugh’s attorneys claim that she “betrayed her oath of office for money and fame” and, off the back of her work on the case, secured a deal for a book titled “Behind the Doors of Justice”.
+Murdaugh’s attorneys claim that Ms Hill “betrayed her oath of office for money and fame” and, off the back of her work on the case, secured a deal for a book titled “Behind the Doors of Justice”.

 “She did these things to secure for herself a book deal and media appearances that would not happen in the event of a mistrial,” the motion claims.